I contribute code and documentation to the project as well as architecting implementations

 I would say my contributions to OpenStack's success would be in the area of end user implementations and evangelism.
 I have been directly involved in many OpenStack clouds (including some of the first) and I have written extensively about it, contributing back the writing in blogs, books and OpenStack documentation.

-I believe that board's top priority in 2014 should be the same as in every year: promoting the well-being of it's user and develop community.
+I believe that board's top priority in 2014 should be the same as in every year: promoting the well-being of it's user and developer community.
 More specifically, I think the board plays a pivotal role ensuring OpenStack user requirements are being matched to the Foundation's strategic objectives.
+OpenStack would not be where it is today without this focus from the foundation.
+Our community has been thriving with open and cooperative dialogues.
+Maintaining this at scale should be a top priority for the board in 2014, and is a key success factor in the continued growth of the project.

 Kenneth has already been nominated by: